Please refer to Mapping Documents for an introduction.

 |Error||Explicitly stop parsing the XML and throw an error.
 This error needs to be handled in the calling microflow.|

-Optionally, you may set an association to the parent object.
-If set to Yes, a list of allowed associations is shown.
+After obtaining a mendix object (see Obtain Mendix Object Methods, above), you can set an association to the parent object.
+If Set association is Yes, a dropdown of allowed associations is shown.
 If an association is selected, it is drawn in the mapping document.

-Each selected XML or JSON element needs to be mapped to an attribute in the domain entity.
-If you don’t want to map certain elements, simply uncheck them in the Select elements… dialog.
+Each schema value in a selected XML or JSON schema object needs to be mapped to an attribute of an entity to be used in your app.
+If you don’t want to map certain values, simply uncheck them in the Select elements… dialog box.
 Configuring how to map the attributes is done in the screen depicted in figure 3, which is shown after double clicking a specific mapping element.

 Having defined the mappings for the attributes, these mappings are also shown in the mapping document.
 When a specific attribute is selected the schema element is also selected.
 This works the other way around too.
 An example of this is shown in figure 4, where the dati attribute is selected in both the Entity and the schema element (in this case dati is mapped to dati).